TKabakov/UX-UI/README.md

 # UX-UI
-My work and practices in UX / UI course of Meta.
+My work and practices during the UX / UI course of Meta.